-Rum Village Pathway is a 4.5 mile moderately trafficked loop trail located near South Bend, IN that features a great forest setting and is rated as moderate.
+Rum Village Pathway is a 4.5 mile moderately trafficked loop trail located near South Bend, Indiana that features a great forest setting and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash